Anis-Ghliss/react-interview-trial/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Demo
-This project is deployed using Netlify to check the demo visit this link : https://movie-tvshow-reactapp.netlify.app/
+This project is deployed using Netlify to check the demo visit this link : https://movie-tvshow-reactapp.netlify.app/ .

 ## What I've used
-  React Hooks
+  React Hooks.
-  Sass
+  Sass.
-  [The Movie Database API] (https://developers.themoviedb.org/3) And some design insperation from [https://github.com/SKempin/reactjs-tmdb-app]
+  [The Movie Database API] (https://developers.themoviedb.org/3).
+  And some design insperation from [https://github.com/SKempin/reactjs-tmdb-app].

 ## Available Scripts